 Current or previous experience working in a childcare setting.

-The Level 2 SVQ Social Services (Children and Young People) at SCQF level 6 consists of 4 mandatory Units and 2 optional Units.
+The course consists of 4 mandatory Units and 2 optional Units.

-Please contact your local centre for details of start dates.
+The course will start beginning of September of each year.
+Please contact your local centre for more details on precise dates.